Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/build-cumulus.md

 > "Cumulus clouds are shaped sort of like dots; together they form a system that is intricate, beautiful and functional."

-[Cumulus](https://github.com/axia-tech/cumulus) is an extension to Substrate that makes it easy to make any Substrate built runtime into a AXIASolar-compatible parachain.
+[Cumulus](https://github.com/axia-tech/cumulus) is an extension to Substrate that makes it easy to make any Substrate built runtime into a AXIA-compatible allychain.
 See the [Overview](https://github.com/axia-tech/cumulus/blob/master/docs/overview.md) for a more technical but still high-level description of Cumulus.

 ## Components

 ### Cumulus Consensus

-Cumulus Consensus is a consensus engine for Substrate that follows a AXIASolar Relay Chain (i.e., parachains).
-This will run a AXIASolar node internally, and dictate to the client and synchronization algorithms which chain to follow, finalize, and treat as correct.
+Cumulus Consensus is a consensus engine for Substrate that follows a AXIA Relay Chain (i.e., allychains).
+This will run a AXIA node internally, and dictate to the client and synchronization algorithms which chain to follow, finalize, and treat as correct.

 ### Cumulus Runtime

-A wrapper around Substrate runtimes to allow them to be validated by AXIASolar validators and provide witness generating routines.
+A wrapper around Substrate runtimes to allow them to be validated by AXIA validators and provide witness generating routines.
 It adds a `validate_block` API to the Substrate external interface, which will be called by validators.

 Integrating it into your substrate runtime will be as easy as importing the crate and adding this one line macro to your code.